An ode to Marcel Desailly, ‘the rock’ on which Chelsea built their success

 The 1999-00 season proved more erratic – defeats at Watford, Derby, Sunderland and Sheffield Wednesday led to a disappointing fifth-place finish – but Desailly tended to stand tall for the big occasion, an essential cog in navigation through two Champions League groups featuring Milan, Lazio and Marseille.

 The centre-back was supremely unruffled in the last FA Cup final at the old Wembley, a 1-0 victory over Aston Villa, and he was back there to kick off the 2000-01 campaign with a 2-0 Charity Shield win over Manchester United.
-Ole Gunnar Solskjaer and Teddy Sheringham had no answer the Chelsea’s French defensive wall, and nor did Dwight Yorke and Andy Cole, introduced for a late push in the final 20 minutes.
+Ole Gunnar Solskjaer and Teddy Sheringham had no answer for Chelsea’s French defensive wall, and nor did Dwight Yorke and Andy Cole, introduced for a late push in the final 20 minutes.

 But Chelsea’s domestic form continued to falter around the turn of the century, resulting in Gianluca Vialli being replaced by fellow Italian Claudio Ranieri in September 2000.
 The change in the dugout failed to result in a dramatic upturn in form, and the club’s record in the cups that season was dismal, but gradually Ranieri oversaw progress.